 Besides the documentation and the study of musical repertoire, should be mentioned as well a series of activities in Italy, including forums, work-shops, conferences and concerts on çam polyphony.
 Some of them are listed below:

-– Polifonie in viva voce directed by Maurizio Agamennone (Fondazione Cini, Venezia, 17 novembre 2010).
+– The seminar Polifonie in viva voce [Live Polyphonic Voices], directed by Maurizio Agamennone (Fondazione Cini, Venezia, November 17th, 2010).

 Field recordings of Çam music by Nicola Scaldaferri, 1998-1999